A-Z important info

 Common areas/student lounges

-- Gippsland Residential outdoor basketball/tennis courts - An outdoor basketball/tennis court is available to all Gippsland Residents via dog tag access.
+- Gippsland Residential outdoor basketball/tennis courts - An outdoor basketball/tennis court is available to all Gippsland Residents via access cards.
 The courts are lit and accessible until 10pm each night.

 - West and South Recreation Halls - The Recreation Halls are available for resident use 24/7 (unless booked – check with the office).
-These facilities can be accessed 24/7 via dog tag issued to all residents.
+These facilities can be accessed 24/7 via access cards issued to all residents.
 The rec halls have a table tennis table, pool table and TV, DVD player, pay TV and wireless access.

-- West House 37 - West House 37 is another shared resident space which is available for RST and resident use.
+- West House 37 - West House 37 is another shared resident space which is available for residents for individual or group studies.
 It has AV facilities and can be booked out by RST and residents.
 It is a dry space.

-Computers are available for resident use through the campus computer labs and the FedUni Living Learning Centre (LLC).
+Computers are available for resident use through the campus computer labs, the FedUni Living Learning Centre (LLC) in Ballarat or West House 37 in Gippsland.
 Please make yourself aware of all University expectations with regards to appropriate use and content.
 Once you have your student number, you will be able to use your Uni email.
 Please direct any queries through to the ITS Service Desk if you are having difficulties with university services.

 Due to health and safety issues, residents are not permitted to cook in their rooms.
 This applies to toasters, kettles, hot water jugs, rice cookers and all other cooking appliances.
 FedUni Living provides an extensive range of appliances and utensils for the purpose of preparing and cooking meals within the unit kitchens so please use these.
 Obviously if you're in a studio apartment, your kitchenette facilities in your room are to be used for that purpose.